Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

 # Counters

 The `ISpaceProxy.Change` API allows you to increment or decrement an Numerical field within your Space object or Document.
-This change may operate on a numeric property only (byte,short,int,long,float,double) or their corresponding Boxed variation.
-To maintain a counter you should use the Change operation with the `ChangeSet` increment/decrement method that adds/subtract the provided numeric value to the existing counter.
+This change may operate on a numeric property only (byte, short, int, long, float, double) or their corresponding Boxed variation.
+To maintain a counter, use the Change operation with the `ChangeSet` increment/decrement method that adds/subtract the provided numeric value to the existing counter.

-Example:
+**Example**

 Incrementing a Counter done using the `ChangeSet().Increment` call: